 In 2008, Dave developed the format to honor the remaining Negro League players with an honorary draft into Major League Baseball by all 30 teams.
 He accompanied President Jimmy Carter and his Foundation, the Carter Center, to Africa on a humanitarian mission to combat local diseases and water shortages.

-Dave’s charitable and community work has earned him numerous honors, including: The Minnesota Jaycees 10 Outstanding Young Men Award, the YMCA Brian Piccolo Award, the first Branch Rickey Community Service Award, American League Joe Cronin Award, Josh Gibson Leadership Award and Major League Baseball’s Roberto Clemente Award.
+Dave’s long standing charitable community work has earned him numerous honors, starting with: honorary Doctorate Degrees from Syracuse University, Concordia University and Thomas Jefferson School of Law.
+Other awards include the YMCA Brian Piccolo Award, the first Branch Rickey Community Service Award, American League Joe Cronin Award, Josh Gibson Leadership Award and Major League Baseball’s Roberto Clemente Award, and was selected one of America’s 10 Outstanding Young Men.
 The Professional Baseball Scouts Foundation in Los Angeles annually presents the Dave Winfield Humanitarian Award for community service.
-He’s received honorary Doctorate of Laws from both Syracuse University and Thomas Jefferson School of Law, and was selected one of America’s 10 Outstanding Young Men.

-He’s been elected to the Halls of Fame for St. Paul Central High School, the University of Minnesota, the San Diego Padres, NCAA College Baseball and the National Baseball Hall of Fame.
+He’s been elected to the Halls of Fame for St. Paul Central High School, the University of Minnesota, the San Diego Padres, NCAA College Baseball Hall of Fame and the National Baseball Hall of Fame.

-Since completing his career as an active Major League Baseball Player, Dave Winfield has become a respected businessman and executive, advisor, advocate and professional speaker.
+Since completing his career as an active Major League Baseball Player, Dave Winfield has become a respected businessman and executive, advisor, advocate and professional speaker with an office in New York and Los Angeles.
 He maintains a long history, a national platform, a depth of experience, and numerous successes with a number of high-profile businesses and organizations.

 Today, the Dave Winfield name brand represents integrity, credibility, likeability, visibility and consistency from coast to coast and beyond.